Gary, Indiana: Post-World War II

+1968 riots

+In July 1968, riots broke out in Gary following the assassination of Martin Luther King Jr. The governor ordered 3,000 National Guard members to assist local police with restoring order to the city.
+Curfews were enforced, and a ban on gasoline and liquor sales helped calm the violence.
+During the unrest, more than 110 people were arrested, at least three stores were set on fire, and at least 15 fire-bombings were reported.

+Racial changes

 A rapid racial change occurred in Gary during the late 20th century.
-These population changes resulted in political change which reflected the racial demographics of Gary: the non-white share of the city's population increased from 21% in 1930, 39% in 1960, to 53% in 1970.
-Non-whites were primarily restricted to living in the Midtown section just south of downtown (per the 1950 Census, 97% of the black population of Gary was living in this neighborhood).
-Gary had one of the nation's first African-American mayors, Richard G. Hatcher, and hosted the groundbreaking 1972 National Black Political Convention.
+Political power reflected Gary's racial demographics: the Black and Hispanic share of the city's population increased from 21% in 1930 to 39% in 1960, and to 53% in 1970.
+Black and Hispanic people primarily lived in the Midtown section just south of downtown (per the 1950 Census, 97% of Gary's black population lived in this neighborhood).

+Gary voters elected one of the nation's first African-American mayors, Richard G. Hatcher, and hosted the groundbreaking 1972 National Black Political Convention.

-In the late 1990s and early 2000s, Gary had the highest percentage of African-Americans of U.S. cities with a population of 100,000 or more, 84% (as of the 2000 U.S. census).
-This no longer applies to Gary since the population of the city has now fallen well below 100,000 residents.
-As of 2013, the Gary Department of Redevelopment has estimated that one-third of all homes in the city are unoccupied and/or abandoned.
+In the late 1990s and early 2000s, Gary had the highest percentage of African-American residents among U.S. cities with a population of 100,000 or more, 84% (as of the 2000 census).

+The city's population has fallen well below 100,000 residents.
+In 2013, the Gary Department of Redevelopment estimated that one-third of all homes in the city were unoccupied and/or abandoned.